CODEX ARCANUM — CIPHERS

 1980s — Usenet bulletin boards

-ROT13 is the modern internet's version of a Caesar cipher with a fixed shift of 13.
-Because the alphabet has 26 letters, applying it twice returns the original — encode and decode are the same operation.
-It emerged on Usenet newsgroups in the early 1980s as a convention for hiding punchlines, spoilers, and offensive jokes from casual readers.
-It offers zero cryptographic security — anyone who knows the system (which is everyone) can read it instantly.
-Its value is purely social: a gentle veil, not a lock.
+ROT13 is a Caesar cipher with a shift of 13.
+The alphabet has 26 letters, doing it twice causes it to be deciphered.
+Encode and decode are the same.
+It emerged on Usenet newsgroups in the early 1980s to hide offensive jokes, answers and spoilers.
+Anyone who knows the system can read it instantly.

 [ MORSE CODE ]

-Developed for the electric telegraph, Morse code maps letters and numbers to sequences of short (·) and long (−) signals.
-The first official Morse message — "What hath God wrought" — was transmitted from Washington to Baltimore on May 24, 1844.
+created specifically for the electric telegraph, Morse code maps letters and numbers to short (·) and long (−) signals.
+The first official Morse message ; "What hath God wrought" was sent between Washington DC and Baltimore MD on May 24, 1844.
 Common letters got short codes (E = · , T = −) based on their frequency in English.
-The distress signal SOS (··· −−− ···) was chosen for its simplicity, not as an acronym.
-Morse remains in use in amateur radio, aviation beacons, and military contexts.
+The distress signal SOS (··· −−− ···) was chosen because it is simple, it does not actually stand for anything.
+Morse is still used in amateur radio, aviation beacons, and maybe the military.
 Use / to separate words when decoding.

 [ ENIGMA MACHINE ]